-Before Prop 22, California had added a state law (AB5) that impacted the labor and employment of gig economy drivers.
+California had recently added a state law (AB5) that impacted the labor and employment of gig economy drivers.
 This move caused Uber and Lyft to threaten to leave the state altogether.

 But Proposition 22 counteracts law AB5, and allows Uber and Lyft to continue operating as they had previously, hiring drivers as independent contractors.
-This means that the drivers will usually not be covered by any company insurance policy.